chisui/dakka/thesis/main.md

 I demonstrated that it is possible to create an Actor framework in Haskell that is capable of expressing many constraints about it's hierarchy and the capabilities of the Actors in it, using the type system.
 The created framework allows a wide range of properties of actors to be expressed and reasoned about at compile time.
-Through the `Capabilities` mechanism and the fact that Actors defined in the framework can be run against multiple backends it is also extensible.
+Furthermore the `Capabilities` mechanism and the the ability to run Actors defined in Dakka to be against multiple backends makes it extensible, too.
 To test Actors they just have to be run against a testing backend.
 If the provided testing backend isn't sufficient it can be augmented with additional capabilities by implementing appropriate type classes or using newtypes.